Aladdine95/SMA-ProjectCompute/README.md

 1. Overview
 2. How to use it
 3. Documentation
-4. V1 flaws and bugs
+4. Known issues and bugs

 ## Overview
 This program aims at computing an integral on a given interval, for a given function.
 The system computes the integral via multiple agents, each returning part of the result.
 For more precise information, you can get the subject here :